rtCamp/Frappe-Manager/docs/deploy/transports.md

 ssh prod "fm switch mybench ghcr.io/acme/mybench:v42"
 ```

-The presence check is what makes this work: the tags are already on the target daemon, so the switch uses them and never contacts a registry.
-If you skip the transport, the pull that follows is what fails, and it names the tag it could not get.
+The presence check is what makes this work: the images are already on the target daemon, so the switch uses them and never contacts a registry.
+If you skip the transport, the pull that follows is what fails, and it names the image it could not get.

-Either way you are moving a **pair** of tags.
+Either way you are moving a **pair** of images.
 Every bake builds the app image and its paired `-nginx` assets image, which is the same tag with `-nginx` appended to the repo.
-Only the app tag is ever named on the command line; fm derives the second one, and both are what `fm switch` fetches, deploys and prunes together.
-That is why the `docker save` above names two tags.
+Only the app image is ever named on the command line; fm derives the second one, and both are what `fm switch` fetches, deploys and prunes together.
+That is why the `docker save` above names two images.

 ## Platforms (CPU architectures)